 Moving from the “hood” to the suburbs of Milwaukee in 1969, when I was 10, changed my life.
 I quickly learned that nice and not-so-nice people came in all colors, especially at school.
 There, the White kids laughed at my ebonic accent.
 When busing brought more than four other Black kids to the suburbs, they called me an “Uncle Tom” for sounding White!

-Right after my crazy friend returned to Milwaukee, a man I'd dated for just two months before leaving for college, moved to nearby Phoenix.
+Right after my crazy friend returned to Milwaukee from visiting me in Tucson, a man I'd dated for just 2 months before leaving for college, moved to nearby Phoenix.
 Homesickness contributed to mixed-emotions about this.
 I was looking forward to going to college “unattached” for 1,200 reasons.
 That’s how much the round-trip flight to my first boyfriend’s military base had cost me.
 He dumped me shortly after my arrival.

 It took me over thirty years to realize why I wisely chose to not reconcile with my first boyfriend after he apologized, but I stupidly chose to accept everything my future ex-husband told me, even when I knew he was lying.
 It was pride.

-Pride made me an easy target for gaslighting, a physiological manipulation tactic.
+Pride made me an easy target for gaslighting, a simple, but highly effective psychological manipulation tactic.
 From the moment he arrived in Phoenix, until I filed for divorce in Milwaukee, almost five years later, pride lead me to believe and do things I shouldn’t have when it came to this man.
 It was my pride, not my ex, that had cost me everything, starting with my college savings and my self-respect.
 Thankfully, I wound up pregnant four months after we rebelliously eloped.
-The despair created by being married to an unfaithful man drove me to consider suicide, but, my innocent, unborn child gave me a reason to live.
+The despair created by being married to an unfaithful man drove me to consider suicide.
+But, my innocent, unborn child gave me a reason to live.

 Remember my friend from Milwaukee that came to see me in Tucson?
 When she told me again about Jesus being able to give me a new life, she didn’t sound crazy anymore!
 A new life was exactly what I needed and wanted.

-My son is now 37 years old.
-He became my brother in Christ when he was four and one half years old.
+My son is now 38 years old.
+He became my brother in Christ when he was just 4-1/2 years old.
 The highest compliment I could pay my son is to say that even if he wasn’t my son, I’d admire the character of the godly man he has become.
 Founding the Christian Writers Collective (CWC) is the first fruit of my desire to reach the high bar he has set, but in my role as a godly parent.
 I also want to be obedient to Proverbs 13:22, which says we're to “leave an inheritance for our children's children.”
-(See LateBoomers.net)

 # # #